Academic Credentials

 • Swedish

-Dr. Marcu is a mechanical engineer with deep industry experience in dynamics, vibration and noise of earth moving equipment and heavy trucks.
-He has extensive experience evaluating the effect of vibrations on vehicle occupants with a particular interest in seats and cabin suspensions.
+Dr. Marcu is a mechanical engineer with deep industry experience in product development, research, and validation in the areas of earth-moving equipment and heavy trucks.
+He has extensive experience in dynamics, vibration, human factors, operator visibility, and noise with a particular focus on evaluating and mitigating the effect of vibrations on vehicle occupants through proper selection and design of the vehicle chassis, cabin, and seat suspensions.

-Dr. Marcu leverages his extensive industry and educational experience to investigate failures in all types of complex mechanical systems and equipment — from mobile equipment to machinery, to industrial production systems, to commercial and residential building equipment and consumer products.
+Dr. Marcu leverages his industry and educational experience to investigate failures in all types of complex mechanical systems and equipment — from vehicles and mobile equipment to industrial production systems, commercial and residential building mechanical equipment, and consumer products.

 Dr. Marcu's expertise includes: